Carbon-Enhanced Metal-Poor star candidates from BP/RP Spectra in $Gaia$ DR3: Data

-For the SEGUE survey data, we start with 52,273 stars from T. Beers (2022, personal communication), of which 33,582 have [C/Fe]$>$+0.7.
-We find that 15,508 of the 52,273 stars have BP/RP spectra released in \gaia\ DR3, of which 8,885 ($\approx$57\%) have [C/Fe]>+0.7.
-In preliminary tests, we found that our algorithm is incapable of detecting carbon enhancement in hot stars so we apply a cut in the \bprp\ color.
-Specifically, we only include stars with \bprp\ $>$ 0.8 mag.
-This leaves us 1,279 carbon-enhanced stars and 1,316 carbon-normal stars.
+After the culling procedure described above, we are left with 569,874 stars, of which 29,399 have [C/Fe] $>$ +0.7.
+We find that 233,604 of the original 569,874 stars have BP/RP spectra released in \gaia\ DR3, of which 9,094 ($\approx$4\%) have [C/Fe] $>$ +0.7.
+In preliminary tests, we found that our algorithm is incapable of detecting carbon enhancement in warmer stars, due to the weakness of the molecular carbon bands, so we apply a cut in the \bprp\ color.
+Specifically, we only include stars with \bprp\ $>$ 0.8, which roughly corresponds to \teff\ $\approx$6000\,K \citep{Andrae2018}.
+This cut is consistent with results from \citet{Witten2022}, who found they could achieve a carbon-abundance precision of $\approx$0.5 dex for stars with [Fe/H] $< -2$ only if they restrict their analysis to stars with \teff\ $<$ 6000\,K. This final trim leaves samples of 1,514 carbon-enhanced stars and 141,108 carbon-normal stars.

-From the AEGIS Survey, we start with a total of 58,015 stars that have measured carbon abundances, of which 1,476 have [C/Fe]$>$+0.7.
-We find that 36,169 of the total 58,015 stars have BP/RP spectra released in \gaia\ DR3.
-Of those, only 876 have [C/Fe]>+0.7.
-After applying the color cut we have 461 carbon-enhanced stars and 29,503 carbon-normal stars.